-Visit the Rivers West District website for more information: http://www.riverswestdistrict.ca
+Visit the Rivers West District website for more information.

 The Ball Schedule will be released in the spring and available on our website.

-he Town Office mails Notices of Assessment to property owners whenever a change is made.
-Property assessments can also be viewed online at any time on the SAMA website: http://www.samaview.ca/sama
+The Town Office mails Notices of Assessment to property owners whenever a change is made.
+Property assessments can also be viewed online at any time on the Saskatchewan Assessment Management Agency (SAMA) website

-The penalty charge for taxes in arrears is a 1% penalty to all outstanding taxes as of July 1 and each month after that.
+A 1% penalty is charged to all outstanding taxes as of July 1 and each month after that.